xNickyDev/Ocavy/src/Moderation/+untimeout.md

 # +untimeout
-Untimeouts a user with optional reason
+Removes the timeout of a user with optional reason

 ## Usage
 ```